steviec/nanomdm-aws/README.md

 - SCEPServerStack: configures API Gateway, scep server in a lambda function, and a backend EFS filesystem
 - MDMProfileServer: generates a simple enroll.mobileconfig file on S3 the devices can download

+WARNING: EFS requires a NAT gateway IP to be run permanently, and these stacks create two of them, which can get costly.
+Watch your AWS bill.
+EFS isn't a great long-term solution for this.

 # Architecture